-Orange Hawaii Marigold Mix
+Hawaii Marigold

-Tagetes erecta & Tagetes patula
+Tagetes erecta

-The first one is called “Orange Hawaii” and is widely thought to be one of the most beautiful and striking of the African Marigolds.
-Its tall bushy upright habit (3 feet+) holds large orange/golden marigold flowers with striking bluish-green foliage.
-These beautiful flowers are rich in the antioxidant beta carotene making them a top choice for creating natural dyes for fabric, adding petals to salads, decorating a plate, and one of my favorite uses is for the giant orange lei - the kind you see adorning the deities in Indian Festivals, or you could string them into a garland for a festive ceremony.
-Add the dried flower petals to your chicken feed and deepen and enhance the orange yolk color and nutritional value.
+These beautiful flowers are rich in antioxidant beta carotene making them a top choice for creating natural dyes for fabric, adding petals to salads, or decorating a plate.
+One of my favorite uses is for a giant orange marigold lei, the kind you see adorning the deities in Indian Festivals, or you could string them into a garland for a festive ceremony.
+Add dried flower petals to your chicken feed to deepen and enhance the orange yolk color and nutritional value.
+Lastly, use them as a cut flower in your arrangements!

 Cultivation: